eduardo-ufmg/2DoFSBP/README.md

 # TODO

-## Mechanical Project
-- [ ] Refactor motor connector
-- [ ] Make housing for a stem under the base

 ## Printing
-- [ ] Print and test the shaft connector
 - [ ] Print a half-wheel pair
 - [ ] Conclude motor identification before proceeding
 - [ ] Print and test a motor connector